Please read the following guidance before submitting your manuscript using the button below.

 In order to ensure the long-term preservation of our author’s work, all manuscripts published in IJPDS are deposited into the CLOCKSS (Controlled LOCKSS) archive.
 Publications are preserved in their original format and are made freely available to all via open access.
 Click here for more information about CLOCKSS.

-The IJPDS accepts a variety of submissions:
+The IJPDS accepts a wide variety of manuscripts including: